The Future of Aerobloom

 Along with our goal of producing the world’s first USDA certified organic aeroponic tomatoes and bell peppers, Aerobloom also intend to continue research and development on using the Aerobloom system to produce a variety of other crops such as coffee, squash, strawberries, pumpkins and many more.

-We have secured a 3-acre facility for cannabis cultivation to grow and distribute to local suppliers, located in San Bernardino, California.
+We have secured a 4-acre facility for cultivation to grow and distribute to local suppliers, located in San Bernardino, California.

-Our aeroponics technology works very well with cannabis cultivation and are very confident on a good yield and high production rate.
+Our aeroponics technology works very well with bell pepper and tomato cultivation and are very confident on a good yield and high production rate.

 Aerobloom is actively working to secure land to construct a state-of-the-art greenhouse capable of growing bell peppers and tomatoes with the Aerobloom aeroponics technology.
 We believe that 12 months after completion we will be outputting harvest yields in excess of 3,470,707 lbs of grown crops.